nahro-othman/bench_prediction_market_website/docs/HACKATHON.md

 1. **Lightning-Fast Avalanche Blockchain**: Sub-second finality for instant settlements
 2. **x402 Payment Flows**: Streamlined payments without approval transactions
 3. **ERC8004 Advanced Tokens**: Conditional and time-locked transfers
-4. **AI Automation**: Intelligent market creation, probability updates, and risk management
+4. **AI Automation** (Planned): Intelligent market creation, probability updates, and risk management
+   - See `docs/AI_EXPLANATION.md` for detailed breakdown of what AI will do
 5. **Decentralized Oracle**: Multiple data sources with cryptographic verification

 ## 🏗️ How It Works